voverg/js-apps/good-todo/readme.md

 - `k` or Arrow Up - move on tasks up
 - `h` or Arrow Left - go to the next tab
 - `l` or Arrow Right - go to the prev tab
+In mobile version you can left/right swipe to change between tabs.

 [Back to menu](#nav)